-2.13 Recommended Dosage for RCC
+2.15 Recommended Dosage for RCC

 The recommended dose of KEYTRUDA is 200 mg administered as an intravenous infusion over 30 minutes every 3 weeks in combination with 5 mg axitinib orally twice daily until disease progression, unacceptable toxicity, or for KEYTRUDA, up to 24 months in patients without disease progression.
 When axitinib is used in combination with KEYTRUDA, dose escalation of axitinib above the initial 5 mg dose may be considered at intervals of six weeks or longer.
-See also the Prescribing Information for recommended axitinib dosing information [see Clinical Studies (14.12)].
+See also the Prescribing Information for recommended axitinib dosing information.